rv8979/permission_reset_module_for_cwp/README.md

 # Permission reset module for cwp

+This module work for [centos web panel](http://centos-webpanel.com/). fix all permissions without using root user.

+Fix invalid permission on all files and directory in public_html.
+644 for files and 755 for directory.

 ## Installation
 Go to terminal and login as root.
 Execute following commands for installation